Add snapshots to your DAG

 All of these column names can be customized using the snapshot_meta_column_names config.
 Refer to this example for more details.

-*The timestamps used for each column are subtly different depending on the strategy you use:
+The timestamps used for each column depend on the strategy you use:

 -